Science

 The Rise of Integrated Mental Health Platforms

-While many digital mental health tools focus on a single function, newer platforms, such as Flourish, are beginning to integrate multiple forms of support into a single system.
-In these designs, AI-powered wellbeing coaching becomes a central interface that connects evidence-based activities, peer support, and campus resource navigation within one cohesive platform.
+While many early digital mental health tools focus on a single function, newer platforms are beginning to integrate multiple forms of support into a single system.
+For instance, in Flourish, AI-powered well-being coaching serves as a central interface that connects evidence-based activities, peer support, and campus resource navigation within one cohesive platform.
+Similarly, platforms like TimelyCare and Mantra Health are expanding beyond teletherapy to offer a broader suite of services—including on-demand counseling, scheduled therapy, psychiatry, and self-care content—creating a more integrated continuum of clinical support.

 What AI Mental Health Apps Can Do for Students